hbsagen/RNS850_gps_logger/README.md

 There are two versions, Appending and NewFile:
 Appending creates one GPS file and appends every trip to this file.
 NewFile creates a new file for each trip.
+Either versions create a Position files (or more) in the gps-log directory on the SD card.

 # Usage